james-cole2015/aws_security_labs/week-05/Solutions.md

     -  Choose Ubuntu 20.04.
 Make sure it's this AMI ID: `ami-0aa2b7722dc1b5612`
     - Pick the `week-05-kp`
     - Edit the network settings and make sure you're using the `week-05-vpc`.
 Choose the `Firewall` subnet.
-    - make sure the "Auto-assign public IP" is enabled.
+    - Make sure the "Auto-assign public IP" is enabled.
     - For security groups, choose "Select existing security group".
 A dropdown will appear, choose the `bastion-host-sg`
     - Click the orange "Launch Instance" button on the right.
 11) Now we'll create an EC2 instance inside the Protected Subnet.